ryeballar/dotfiles-1/README.md

 - will overwrite any custom VIM configs that you have!
 - will overwrite any custom BASHRC configs that you have!
 - will overwrite any custom TMUX configs that you have!
-- requires: vim, curl, git, cmake, build-essential, python-dev, tmux, libclang-dev libboost-all-dev
+- requires: vim, curl, git, tmux
 - optional: zsh

 Installation